Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Strong’s Exhaustive Concordance is the tool that helped me find the verses in the preceding posts about Biblical Hebrew.
-It’s simply a study tool–like a hammer if you’re a carpenter.
+It’s merely a study tool–like a hammer if you’re a carpenter.

 Strong’s Exhaustive Concordance, like Dr. James Strong, its author, comes under more or less heavy criticism in certain theological circles.
 Make no mistake about it; you’ll read a fair bit of negativism about this duo, I have.
 And I agree, just as you can smash your fingers with a misplaced hammer blow, so can you be misled by misusing Strong’s concordance.

 (Origin of the Universe chapter 3.5)

-On the other hand a carpenter wouldn’t go anywhere without a hammer and knows that it’s an integral part of their toolkit.
+On the other hand, a carpenter wouldn’t go anywhere without a hammer and knows that it’s an integral part of their toolkit.
 Just like one needs training and experience in the use of a hammer, so it is with Strong’s.
-However, you’ve got to have the right trainer and the right apprenticeship.
+However, you’ve got to have the right trainer and the correct apprenticeship.

-There are other concordances/tools available for Bible study and they all have their positive and negative points like hammers and putters.
+There are other concordances/tools available for Bible study, and they all have their positive and negative points like hammers and putters.
 I have chosen Strong’s because it is one of the oldest and because it is simple to follow for Bible students not acquainted with Hebrew or Greek.
-In saying ‘it’s simple to use’ I don’t mean that Strong’s is simplistic in its approach.
-In fact many detractors don’t know how to use Strong’s to reveal its full potential in helping students progress with their Bible study.
+In saying it’s simple to use, I don’t mean that Strong’s is simplistic in its approach.
+Many detractors don’t know how to use Strong’s to reveal its full potential in helping students progress with their Bible study.

-Now, if you just happened to click on a link that brought you to this page you might very well be wondering what this is all about.
+Now, if you just happened to click on a link that brought you to this page, you might very well be wondering what this is all about.
 I would suggest that you take a few moments (it won’t take long) and go back to the beginning of this section by reading, in order: Why Theology?, Sacred Books, The Bible and Biblical Hebrew.
-This will give you the overview to put you at ease and allow you to follow along with the development of this important subject.
+That overview will give you the outline to put you at ease and allow you to follow along with the development of this vital subject.